Your Guide to Activities & Resources for Unique Learners

 When it comes to activities for children with special needs specific to learning, there are many ways to keep them interested and motivated.

-“Because students with learning differences don’t think inside the box, we try to meet them where they are outside of the box and focus on their strengths instead of focusing on their areas of weaknesses,” shares Angel Taylor, Director of Admissions at Wesleyan Christian Academy, home to the Enrichment Center for children with learning differences in Grades 3-12.
+“Because students with learning differences don’t think inside the box, we try to meet them where they are and focus on their strengths instead of focusing on their areas of weaknesses,” shares Nadine Davis, Enrichment Center Principal at Wesleyan Christian Academy, home to the Enrichment Center for children with learning differences in Grades 3-12.
 “We believe that we learn the way we learn because that is God’s perfect plan for our life.”

-In an effort to support the individual needs of children with learning disabilities, Angel suggests these activities and tools, used at the Enrichment Center:
+To support the individual needs of children with learning disabilities, Mrs. Griffin suggests these activities and tools used by her own faculty at the Enrichment Center:

-Angel also notes that smaller class sizes can facilitate learning in school.
+Mrs. Griffin also notes that smaller class sizes can facilitate learning in school.
 For example, students in a 6-8 student classroom could have the freedom to stand at the back of the class if they need to get up and move.
-They’d be able to do this without disturbing a larger group of children, such as you’d find in a 20-student setting.
+They’d be able to do this without disturbing a larger group of children, as you’d find in a 20-student setting.

 Naturally, small classes and an individualized learning environment are what you’ll find at the Enrichment Center at Wesleyan Christian Academy, where we believe God created each child’s mind to learn differently.
-If you have a child with learning differences and are seeking an environment where they’ll thrive with activities tailored to them, come discover our community, serving families in Davidson, Forsyth, Guilford, and Randolph counties.
+If you have a child with learning differences and are seeking an environment where they’ll thrive with activities tailored to them, you’re invited to discover more about our Enrichment Center.
+We’ve served families in Davidson, Forsyth, Guilford, and Randolph counties for over 20 years.

 Let’s Connect